-Today, I’m wanting to chat about something I used to love.
-But I have found myself feeling not so great about lately: AirBnb.
+Staying ethically with AirBnb: Today, I’m wanting to chat about something I used to love, but have found myself feeling not so great about lately: AirBnb.
 I’m from the Nashville, Tennessee area, where bachelorette parties flock in by the plane full each weekend to celebrate their upcoming nuptials.
 Many of these parties rely on AirBnb (or other short term rental platforms) to host their stay.
 Because of this demand for short term rentals, some serious gentrification is occurring.
 Families who have depended on their rental properties for years are suddenly being out-priced.
 They are forced out, or having to move for other reasons.
 Housing that is on the market is becoming harder to afford.
 That is if it can even be found.
 And a real housing crisis is occurring, not just in the united States, but in many places around the world.
 Read on and find out how staying ethically with AirBnB is possible.

 I recently posted a thread about staying ethically with AirBnb, and the problems that AirBnb causes in our Her Adventures Facebook group.
 There I found that I am not alone!
 Cities like Amsterdam, Portland, Medellín, Toronto, Barcelona, and countless others are experiencing the same problems that Nashville is.
 It’s almost as if AirBnb is creating an entire new wave of urban gentrification.
 This is harming the cities that many listings occur in.
 If you aren’t aware of the AirBnb gentrification issue, I urge you to take a few moments and give this article a read.